 NB.
 The word ‘political’ is often taken to refer to political parties but it is used here in its wider sense, i.e. issues relating to power and authority in society and how that authority is gained and used.
 Differing political ideologies are what lie behind different political parties, they embody the varying beliefs that people hold about society and how it should work.

-This presentation introduces you to: i) the notion of ideology; ii) two competing political ideologies: neoliberalism and welfare state; iii) two educational ideologies which derive from the latter: person-centred education and global citizenship; iv) the impact of these differing ideologies on teachers, students and schools.
+This presentation introduces you to: i) the notion of ideology; ii) three competing political ideologies: welfare state, neoliberal and green; iii) and how these each lead to quite different views of what education should be about; iv) the impact of these differing educational ideologies on teachers, students and schools [ppt].

 Here are six handouts, each of which will enable you to explore and debate some of the above notions relating to education and ideology in more depth.